Gydesen/LoopWorker/README.md

 # LoopWorker
 A very simple class to set up scheduled task on arduino.
+It uses millis() and it can be used as a fast and simple way to avoid delay()

 Created by DillerSoft, so this probably have many flaws and may set your greenhouse on fire.